Homepage of the site 'What to do with your life?'

 Why is coaching a dangerous illusion?

-In the world of sport, coaching aims to optimize motivation during training through conditioning and limit the effect of stress on the day of the competition.
-This form of conditioning is productive in the world of sport, because a sport is a game, with simple rules and a structured and predictable course.
-Conversely, in the real world, conditioning has a huge counterpart which is the inability to effectively take into account new facts.
-Put more simply, conditioning is a form of robotization of the individual.
+In the world of sports, coaching aims to optimize motivation during training through conditioning and to limit the effects of stress on the day of the competition.
+This form of conditioning is productive in sports because a sport is a game, with simple rules and a structured, predictable development.
+In contrast, in the real world, conditioning has a major drawback: it leads to an inability to effectively cope with new situations.
+To put it more simply, conditioning is a form of individual robotization.

-If these methods work well in terms of social success, and therefore are widely used in the world of work, it is because they lead the individual to practice the game of alliances without restraint.
-The practical aspect leads to renouncing sincerity, in favor of a simple attitude consistent with the social expectations of the target environment.
-In this sense, the use of coaching in the world of work can be seen as a sort of Faustian pact.
+These methods work well in terms of social success and are therefore widely used in the workplace because they encourage individuals to engage unreservedly in forming alliances.
+The practical aspect leads to the abandonment of sincerity in favor of simply adopting attitudes that conform to the social expectations of the desired environment.
+In this sense, the use of coaching in the workplace can be seen as a kind of Faustian bargain.

-The use of personal development through coaching therefore corresponds to abandoning the objective of succeeding in life in favor of simply succeeding in life.
+Therefore, turning to personal development through coaching corresponds to giving up the goal of succeeding in life in favor of merely succeeding within life.

-Finally, it ignores the primordial effect of the infernal triangle of cognitive dissonance presented in the question 'What is cognitive dissonance?'.
+Lastly, it ignores the fundamental effect of the infernal triangle of cognitive dissonance presented in the question 'What is cognitive dissonance?'.

 Go deeper